jordwalke/FaxJs/README.md

-# Fax - Javascript Ui Framework
+# FaxJs - Javascript Ui Framework

-##  Fax is a javascript UI framework that focuses on:
+##  FaxJs is a javascript Ui framework that focuses on:
-* **Componentization** - defining reusable ui components
+* **Componentization** - Defining reusable ui components
 * **Declarative API** - The code *looks* like the UI itself.
 You tell the system what you want to be generated, and it figures out the details.
 (JSON style code API)
-* **Small Code Size** and rapid development.
+* **Small Code Size** - Quick downloads and rapid development.
-* **Rendering performance:** Fax uses string concatenation to generate the markup, coupled exclusively with top level event delegation to handle events - but you wouldn't know it - those details are hidden from the developer.
-You just tell the api that you want something to happen "when the button is clicked".
+* **Rendering performance:** FaxJs uses string concatenation to generate markup, and top level event delegation to handle events - but you don't have to worry about any of that'.
+You just tell the FaxJs what you want to construct and it figures out the details.
 * **Pure Javascript Api:** You describe the interface, how to perform updates, even the stylesheets in **javascript**.

 <br>

 <br>